15 Surprising Facts About Trump's New Weekend Spot

 His presidential visits have an effect on the local landscape.

 Bedminster recently urged the federal government to cover the cost of protecting the President when he's at the facility.
 With only 16 officers on the police force, the Township pays for overtime to guard the club on top of the Secret Service.
 Mayor Steve Parker estimated that seven 72-hour trips could balloon to the cost of $302,000.
-But Trump's visits are also good publicity for local businesses like Bedminster Pizza, where Secret Service agents like to get sub sandwiches.
+But Trump's visits are also good publicity for local businesses like Bedminster Pizza, where Secret Service agents like to eat.
+"They come every time when Trump is here," a cook, Enzo Grande, told TIME.
+"They get chicken parmigiana and pizza.
+That's what they love."

 It's the home of the 2017 U.S. Women's Open in July and the 2022 PGA Championship, which caused an outcry from several of Trump's detractors.